In his first season at Notre Dame, the Irish saw a strong improvement on offense during the shorten season.

-University of Notre Dame baseball head coach Link Jarrett has announced the hiring of Rich Wallace as an assistant coach in August.
+University of Notre Dame baseball head coach Link Jarrett announced the hiring of Rich Wallace as an assistant coach in August of 2019.

-Wallace brings 16 years of coaching experience and has a strong background in molding players into some of the nation’s best.
-Under his tutelage, Wallace has produced eight All-Americans, 49 All-Conference selections and 49 players have been selected in the MLB Draft.
+Wallace brings 16 years of coaching experience to Notre Dame and a strong background in molding players into some of the nation’s best.
+Prior to his time at Notre Dame, Wallace produced eight All-Americans, 49 All-Conference selections and 49 players have been selected in the MLB Draft.

 Wallace joins the Irish after two years as an assistant/associate head coach at Jacksonville working primarily with the hitters, catchers and recruiting.
 He helped guide the Dolphins to their 15th all-time NCAA Tournament selection in 2018.
 The Dolphins were the No. 2 seed in the Gainesville Regional, their highest seed in school history.
 That season, Jacksonville led the Atlantic Sun in batting average, on-base percentage, runs scored and fielding percentage.